EmilLaursen/ec2scp/README.md

 Clone repo and run make build in your favourite environment.

-- [] Implement mssh via names and aliases.
+- [] mssh also has msftp, making this tools scp obsolete.
+Rewrite whole app to be a wrapper around mssh and msftp calls enabling name aliases in a config, instead of just instance-ids.
 - [] fix issue with non unique names.
 - [x] Handle errors and exceptions!
 - [x] Dry runs to check credentials.